tech-ml-quant-luv/day_1_to_15/README.md

 # Project Setup Guide

+This file explains how to set up the project from scratch after cloning, create and activate a virtual environment, install dependencies from `requirements.txt`, run the project, update dependencies, and access the documentation (PDF).
+Copy this directly into `README.md`.

+---

+## 📘 Important: Read Our Three Step Process

+This repository includes a document named:

+# Project Setup Guide

 This file explains how to set up the project from scratch after cloning, create and activate a virtual environment, install dependencies from `requirements.txt`, run the project, update dependencies, and common troubleshooting tips.
 Copy this into `README.md` at the root of your repo.

 ---